CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/002-backup-and-restore.md

    The disk name and tags must match during a restore, otherwise you may run into problems during operation.
    All restored disks must be from the same time.
 There may be a few minutes between each disk as it runs sequentially.

-1. Once all disks have been restored from the same time , it is then safe to scale the cluster back up.
+1. Once all disks have been restored from the same time, proceed to scale the cluster back up.

-1. After 5 minutes, the instance should then be rolled back.
+     After 5 minutes, the instance should then be rolled back.

 # Further information
 If you require further information at any point regarding the above, please reach out to CluedIn support who will assist.